 On February 15, 2005, voters approved Millard's 13th bond issue.
 The $78 million bond issue provided new schools and renovations and additions to some existing schools to serve the district's growing enrollment.
 Ronald Reagan Elementary opened in 2007.
 Wilma Upchurch Elementary opened in 2008.
 Millard Horizon High School offering a smaller comprehensive high school and career academies opened in 2010.
 The Ron Witt Support Services Center opened in 2010.
 The bonds also provided $20 million for technology.

-In May 2013, the community once again showed it's strong support for Millard Public Schools with approval of a 79.9 million dollar bond focusing on safety and security.
+In May 2013, the community once again showed its strong support for Millard Public Schools with the approval of a 79.9 million dollar bond focusing on safety and security.
 Thanks to this commitment from our community, all 35 Millard schools have secured entries with buzzer systems and video.
-Additionally, our open concept schools were modernized with walls and secure interior doors.
+Additionally, our open-concept schools were modernized with walls and secure interior doors.

 After nearly two decades as superintendent, Dr. Keith Lutz retired at the end of the 2013-14 school year.
 Dr. Jim Sutfin, a Millard graduate and Assistant Superintendent of Human Resources, was unanimously elected by the Millard School Board as the next Superintendent.

 In the fall of 2017, the Millard community made history by approving a levy override for the district.
 The levy has provided support for the general fund ensuring Millard’s robust programs continue.